X16Community/x16-smc/README.md

 # Prerequisites

-To run the SMC update program a bootloader must be installed in the SMC, and the SMC firmware must support the bootloader.
+To run the SMC update program a bootloader must be installed in the SMC.

 * Bootloader: https://github.com/stefan-b-jakobsson/x16-smc-bootloader

-* Firmware support, not yet merged into the X16Community master branch: https://github.com/X16Community/x16-smc/pull/5

 # Usage